Average Driving Distance by Age and Handicap: Amateurs Vs Pros

 Professional Driving Distance

-Now we get to the nub of the matter and why the R&A/USGA are so concerned.
-Just look at the graph below particularly for the tours where data goes back to the farthest.
+Now we get to the nub of the matter and why the governing bodies have become so concerned.
+Just look at the graph below, particularly for the tours where data goes back to the farthest.
 You will see marked improvements in the distances hit over time.

 It can be argued that some of that is down to player fitness and course conditions.
 It also doesn’t hurt that tour professionals generally play in only the best weather.
-It is clear that an awful lot of the improvement is down to large metal headed drivers and modern low spinning golf balls.
+It is clear that an awful lot of the improvement is down to large metal-headed drivers and modern low spinning balls.

 Why do Tour Professionals Hit It So Far